Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **BIP32 is fully compatible with ECDSA.
 Why this scheme does not follow standard EdDSA?**

 EdDSA treats private key not as a raw scalar (which is what ECDSA does), but as a buffer being hashed and then split into a scalar and a `prefix` material for the nonce.
 This hashing creates a non-linear relationship that is impossible to map to curve points that only support linear operations for non-hardened derivation.
 This scheme therefore deviates from EdDSA and encodes a non-hardened private key as a scalar directly, without its hash preimage.
-For consistancy, the hardened key also stores only the scalar, not its preimage.
+For consistency, the hardened key also stores only the scalar, not its preimage.
 At the same time, signature verification is fully compatible with EdDSA for both hardened and non-hardened public keys.

 **Is it safe to derive signature nonce directly from the secret scalar?**